alabecki/group_3/README.md

 (remote site goes down randomly...please refer to the email I sent you)

 /* ************************************************************* */
-changes for "basic user model": created user controller (still at default values) created user model found in db/migrate, which has one main file and three "add" files which add latitude, longitude, and password. created tests for model attributes verification in test/models/user_test.rb
+- Changes for "basic user model": created user controller (still at default values) created user model found in db/migrate, which has one main file and three "add" files which add latitude, longitude, and password. created tests for model attributes verification in test/models/user_test.rb